Magnetic Resonance Cholangiopancreatography (MRCP)

 - help to diagnose unexplained abdominal pain.

-- provide a less invasive alternative to endoscopic retrograde cholangiopancreatography (ERCP).
+- provide a noninvasive alternative to endoscopic retrograde cholangiopancreatography (ERCP).
 ERCP is a diagnostic procedure that combines endoscopy, which uses an illuminated optical instrument to examine inside the body, with iodinated contrast injection and x-ray images.
+ERCP is an invasive procedure that evaluates the bile ducts and/or the pancreatic duct.

 How should I prepare?